Riccardo998/Performance_Optimization_BTH_second_assignment/README.md

-# dv1674_a2
-This is the baseline code for the second assignment of the DV1674 course.
+This is the implementation of Riccardo Storchi and Daniele Gagni of the second assignment for the DV1674 Performance Optimization course at Blekinge Institute of Technology.
-The corresponding assignment description can be found in Canvas.